t-crest/patmos/c/apps/s4noc/README.md

 ## Evaluation with T-CREST

-We use the T-CREST multicore to evaluate the one-way shared memory.
+We use the T-CREST multicore to evaluate the network interface with the S4NOC.
 General build instructions of T-CREST in [Main README](../../../README.md).

-Before building the Patmos processor,  tests, add the following lines after `<frequency Hz="80000000"/>` in [altde2-115.xml](../../../hardware/config/altde2-115.xml):
+Before building the Patmos processor, add the following lines after `<frequency Hz="80000000"/>` in [altde2-115.xml](../../../hardware/config/altde2-115.xml):
 ```
 <cores count="4" />